 Now that you’ve selected your lawnmower, it’s time to make sure you have all the extras you’ll need to use, store and maintain it.

 Sharp lawnmower blades are essential for safely mowing your lawn and getting a clean result.
-Every now and then replace your blades.
+Every now and then sharpen or replace your blades.

 If you’ve chosen a cordless mower it’s a good idea to pick up a spare battery before you tackle the lawn so that you can keep on working without interruptions and delays.

 If you’re looking at buying more power tools then consider our Erbauer range.
 One battery will power a wide range of tools such as grass trimmers, hedge trimmers and bushcutters, as well as your mower.

 Do you have somewhere to store your lawnmower?
 Keeping it out of the elements will help keep it safe and in great condition.

 Smaller lawnmowers may fit nicely in one of our storage chests, while larger models and rideon options will need a shed, garage or workshop with wide doors.